Don’t get scared by GST/HST payment dates. You’re not the one paying. You’re getting paid.

 B.C.
 Climate Action Tax Credit

 Quarterly payment to offset carbon taxes for British Columbia residents.
-Individuals, spouses and common-law partners can receive up to $174, along with $51 per child annually.
+Individuals, spouses and common-law partners can receive up to $193.50, along with $56.50 per child annually.
 Taxpayers can also collect the credit in a one-time “enhanced” payment of $218, plus $61 per child.
+In addition, individuals can collect $193.50 for the first child in a single-parent family household.

 Check out the minimum wage rate in BC.